awooff/kae.si/site/notes/hubris.md

 ---

 A *hubris* is a singular trait leads to (what is normally) a person's downfall.
-Within the world of Mazamareth, the rise and fall of (almost) every civilisation was due to the hubris of one individual.
+Within the world of Mazamareth, the rise and fall of (almost) every civilization was due to the hubris of one individual.